golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 (...TODO...)
 ```

-Notice how at first there is only one node, and after the computation, there is five.
+Notice how at first, there is only one node, and after the computation, there are five.
 This is Ray autoscaler at work.
-When you resubmit the app to the cluster fast enough all the nodes will be available right from the beginning
+When you resubmit the app to the cluster fast enough, all the nodes will be available right from the beginning.

 ```bash
 ray submit golem-cluster.yaml dds-with-ray.py